 Questions You Should Ask Every Potential ROBS Provider Before Making Your Final Decision:

 Don’t forget — you get what you pay for.
-Do you want a provider to only complete the ROBS structure setup, or do you want more support for your business?
+Do you want a provider only to complete the ROBS structure setup, or do you want more support for your business?
 If you decide to pay less upfront, the cost to your business could be steeper in the end.

 Have any of the firm’s ROBS transactions been audited by the DOL or IRS?
 If so, what was the outcome?